julia-pascale/pascale-portfolio/finalproject_part3.md

 I also decided that I needed more for my call to action, so I looked up Philly's eviction diversion program outcomes and made a Sankey diagram.

-### Map failures
+### Map Failures
 Failure is part of the process!
 I wanted to use maps to talk about the geographic inequity of eviction.
 I identified the zip codes that had the most evictions by looking at the Eviction Lab's website, and then I decide to see how many children are in those zip codes, and how many people of color.
-The problem with this was that I only had children and race data by census tract, so I had to do a spatial join to get it for zip code boundaries, and I just couldn't get this join to work for the longest time!
-Here are just some of my failed maps:
+The problem with this was that I only had children and race data by census tract, so I had to do a spatial join to get it for zip code boundaries, and I just couldn't get this join to work for the longest time! <br>

+I also wanted to compare evictions to the history of redlining, but the correlation is  not that visually striking.
+Here are just a few of my failed maps:

 ![map 1](/HOLC_map.jpg)
 ![map 2](/censustracts_withchildren.jpg)